fledge-iot/fledge-filter-fft/README.rst

 bands
   The number of frequency bands to define the resultant FFT output into

+result
+  The data that should be returned for each band.
+This may be one of average, sum, peak or rms.
+Selecting average will return the average amplitude within the band, sum returns the sum of all amplitudes within the frequency band, peak the greatest amplitude and rms the root mean square of the amplitudes within the band.

 samples
   The number of input samples to use.
 This must be a power of 2.